 Hop off the train at Kagurazaka station and you’d be forgiven for thinking you’d arrived in a European city.
 Rising to prominence during the Edo period as a hanamachi (a popular geisha district), the area is a fascinating blend of French culture with a little old-world Japan thrown in for good measure.
 Stroll along the cobblestone streets and sample freshly baked pastries; just make sure to put aside a little time to visit Akagi Jinja, a modern marvel that looks more like a contemporary gallery than a place of worship.

-One stop from Shinjuku, Tokyo’s most iconic centre, you’ll find Shin Okubo a small corner of the city that feels worlds away from Japan.
-Known to the locals as ‘Little Korea’, this neighbourhood is home to the city’s densest population of Korean restaurants, cafes, beauty stores and bars.
-Expect to hear K-pop blasting through the open-fronted stores, and the aroma of sizzling Korean barbecue wafting through the air.
-Thanks to its rather mixed foreign crowd, the area is generally considered by Japanese people to be a little seedier than other corners of Tokyo, but that’s seedy by Tokyo standards, the city where you can leave your wallet on a table without it getting stolen, so really it’s still pretty safe.
+Shin Okubo is a small corner of the city that feels worlds away from Japan, yet is just one stop from Shinjuku.
+Known to the locals as Little Korea, this neighbourhood is home to the city’s densest population of Korean bars, cafés, beauty stores and restaurants.
+Shin Okubo is one of the best places for Korean food outside of Korea, and the aroma of sizzling Korean barbecue wafts through the air.
+The area is generally considered by Japanese people to be a little seedier than some other corners of Tokyo, but that’s seedy by Tokyo standards, a city where you can leave your wallet on a table without it getting stolen, so it’s still pretty safe.